Doctor insights on:

 Multinodular goiter dx.
 Us biopsy of thyroid- benign.
-What's the treatment for goiter? history of cancer- can't i just get it removed prophylacticly?
+What's the treatment for goiter?
+History of cancer- can't I just get it removed prophylacticly?

 Generally great: The worst kind of thyroid cancer is anaplastic-- the survival is short, usually months.
 For all other kinds, as long as the thyroid cancer hasn't spread to other organs, the survival is very favorable.
 Most patients end up dying *with* thyroid cancer, and not *from* thyroid cancer. ...Read more

-Has Amer thyroid ass. changed guidelines for biopsy of thyroid nod. to greater than 1.5 cm for complex nod, cystic/solid hetero, no calci.?
+Has Amer thyroid ass.
+Changed guidelines for biopsy of thyroid nod.
+To greater than 1.5 cm for complex nod, cystic/solid hetero, no calci.?

 FNA helps: Fna (fine needle aspiration, i.e. Needle biopsy) helps by clarifying what type of cells are present in a thyroid nodule.
 The typically can come back as either a) cancerous, b) benign or c) can't tell for sure.
 It will help your surgeon come up with a surgical plan that best fits you. ...Read more

 Why would lymp node become swollen and hurt when breathing and moving under chin area in neck after fine needle biopsy of thyroid.